karenbouissa/Riding-Citites/README.md

 My assignment involves updating the Riding Cities web page according to the following specifications :

-- Introduce a novel section titled "Founding Members," featuring the names and photographs of the association's creators.
+- Introduce a novel section titled "Founding Members," featuring the names and photographs of the association creators.

 - Revise the section housing the "Download Course Schedule" button to incorporate a heading and two buttons facilitating the download of distinct course schedules—one tailored for children and another for adults.

-The development of this prototype utilized HTML5 and CSS3.
+The development of this prototype has been made with HTML5 and CSS3.